 Since 1998, the Stadler Fellowships have offered recent MFA graduates in poetry the opportunity to receive professional training in editing and literary arts administration.
 The program offers two distinct tracks: a fellowship in literary editing and a fellowship in literary arts administration.
 Applicants can apply to one or the other.
 Both fellowships are designed to balance the development of professional skills with time to complete a first book of poems.
 Fellows serve for 20 hours each week during the academic year.
 The balance of the fellows' time is reserved for writing.
-The 10-month fellowships provide health insurance and a stipend of at least $33,000.